-Belongil beach would be the first northerly beach and is about a one km walk North of Main Beach, it is a consistent beach good for all levels of surfing ability.
+Belongil Beach is the first northerly beach and is about a one km walk north of Main Beach, it is a consistent beach good for all levels of surfing ability.
 It works best on a south easterly swell with an off-shore southerly or south westerly wind.

-The Pass is further towards the lighthouse again and is an incredible right hand point break.
+Further towards the lighthouse again and The Pass is an incredible right hand point break.
 When the swell is an easy 2-3ft and south easterly you get the most beautiful waves gathering from the point.

-Clarkes Beach can be rather flat when the swell is small but when the swell is pumping it is no place for a learner.
+This beach can be rather flat when the swell is small but when the swell is pumping this is no place for a learner.

-The Wreck is just north of Main beach and is a favourite amongst locals.
+Just north of Main beach is a favourite amongst locals – The Wreck.
 It works best in a south east / east swell with southerly winds.
 The level of ability can depend on the size of the swell.
 The waves are consistently hollow due to the sandbank that the shipwreck creates (hence the beaches name).

 Suffolk Park is south of Byron Bay.
 It can offer good A frames, giving goofys and naturals a nice directional choice.

-Wategoes is a beautiful and somewhat quiet beach which sits amongst Byron Bays most beautiful homes.
-It is a playground to marine life and it has some beautiful waves in Winter.
+A beautiful and somewhat quiet beach which sits amongst Byron Bays most beautiful homes.
+It is a playground to marine life and it has some beautiful waves in winter.
 This beach also needs a Southerly wind and at certain times of the year has a perfect logging wave off the point but quite an inconsistent beach.
 On big days you will see paddle boards hundred of metres out into the surf paddling for huge white wash.